 - Physical – When emotional and mental relapse conditions go unchecked, you’re in danger of succumbing to physical relapse.
 That’s why it’s vital to recognize the early stages and take measures to protect your recovery.

 Putting the knowledge and skills, you acquire in recovery to use can help you avoid relapse.
 Identifying potential relapse triggers and developing healthy ways to deal with them is part of any good treatment program.
 Maintaining a healthy diet, as well as getting plenty of exercise and rest, keeps your body operating at a high level.
 If you’re already at the mental stage of relapse, ask for help.
 Family, friends, a sponsor, or therapy are all potential lifelines that can keep your recovery efforts on track.

 What starts as a drink or two with the crew after a hard day on the job can become a serious problem.
 Injuries sustained at work can lead unexpectedly to dependence on prescription painkillers.
 Sometimes it’s easy to forget to take care of yourself when your focus is on protecting others.

 Cycles of Change Recovery Services has a specialized program for first responders.
-Our staff understands the trauma, depression, anxiety and more that come with the territory, and we provide compassionate, personalized care.
-No two people are alike, so your treatment program will be tailored to fit your needs using a variety of therapy models.
+Our staff understands the trauma, depression, anxiety, and more that come with the territory, and we provide compassionate, personalized care.
+No two people are alike, so your treatment program will be tailored to fit your needs using various therapy models.
 If you’re a first responder in need of help, or if your loved one is struggling with the weight of the job and substance use issues, contact us today.